AppzA7/summarizer/README.md

 1. Nouns that appear more often than others do so because they are more important
 2. Sentences that appear earlier than others do so because they are more important

 Each sentence is assigned a `nounScore` and a `positionScore`.
-In order to find the `sentenceScore` we multiply `nounScore` and `positionScore`.
+In order to find the `sentenceScore` we multiply `nounScore` and `positionScore` and divide by the square root of length of the sentence (to compensate for long sentences having more nouns, but still rewarding long sentences a little bit) .
 As a result, `sentanceScore` is maximized when `nounScore` and `positionScore` are both of high magnitude.

 ### Computing `nounScore`

 A sentences `nounScore` is computed as follows:

 1. For every noun that appears in the baseline, count how many total times they appear and assign the noun that score.
 2. For each sentence, total the scores of all the nouns that appear in that sentence.
-This is the sentences `nounScore`.

 For example, if 'dog' appears 35 times and 'collar' appears 10 times the sentence "The dog hates his collar" would be assigned a `nounScore` of 45.